create3000/x_ite/docs/_posts/dom-integration.md

 </x3d-canvas>
 ```

-Assuming there is a Transform node with DEF name »Deer« inside the loaded scene »Deer.x3d«, the Transform node can be accessed when the Inline node is loaded.
-You should listen to the LoadSensor node's *loadTime* or *isLoaded* field to get informed when this will happen.
+Assuming there is a Transform node with the DEF name »Deer« inside the loaded scene »Deer.x3d«, the Transform node can be accessed when the Inline node is loaded.
+You should listen to the LoadSensor node's *loadTime* or *isLoaded* field to be informed when this happens.

 ```js
 const transform = document .querySelector ("[DEF='DeerInline'] [DEF='Deer']");